Wednesday, July 11, 2012

 The misconception of Japanese games

+If you're a gamer then we assume you're aware of an event that’s recently passed called the Game Developer's Conference.
+If so then we also presume that you heard of the controversial comments made by Polytron director Phil Fish towards his fellow Japanese developers in the industry.
 "Your games just suck", were the four words Mister Fish used to begin his critique of today's Japanese developers.
 Fish's rhetoric didn't conclude after his Q&A session ended either.
 The outspoken developer later took to Twitter and attempted to apologize for his harsh criticism but refused to back down.
 "I'm sorry Japanese guy!
-I was a bit rough, but your country's games are f*** terrible nowadays."
+I was a bit rough, but your...

 Monday, May 7, 2012